KatlehoJordan/ds-playground/README.md

 - The piping syntax from `tidyverse` can make data analysis very fast
 - The documentation is more standardized and easier to retrieve (`?<function name>`)

+## Next steps

+- See if you can find a way to make all of your packages 'slim'?
+  - YouTube videos by 'slim.ai' called 'SlimDevOps', and use 'DockerSlim' to try to reduce the docker container sizes